SanjayK2006/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP1: start

-1.Import pandas module and import the required data set.
+STEP2:Import pandas module and import the required data set.

-2.Find the null values and count them.
+STEP3:Find the null values and count them.

-3.Count number of left values.
+STEP4:Count number of left values.

-4.From sklearn import LabelEncoder to convert string values to numerical values.
+STEP5:From sklearn import LabelEncoder to convert string values to numerical values.

-5.From sklearn.model_selection import train_test_split.
+STEP6:From sklearn.model_selection import train_test_split.

-6.Assign the train dataset and test dataset.
+STEP7:Assign the train dataset and test dataset.

-7.From sklearn.tree import DecisionTreeClassifier.
+STEP8:From sklearn.tree import DecisionTreeClassifier.

-8.Use criteria as entropy.
+STEP9:Use criteria as entropy.

-9.From sklearn import metrics.
+STEP10:From sklearn import metrics.
 10.Find the accuracy of our model and predict the require values.

+STEP11: Stop

 ## Program:
 ```